ByrneT19/Python_Projects/README.md

 `python3 ./binary_gap.py`

 ## List Rotation
 A programme that takes a list and shunts it by so many places.
 For instance, if it is to be shunted by 2 places then each element will move to the right by two places.
 Elements at the end of the list will cycle back round to the start of the list.
+To run this file use the command:
+`python3 ./list_shunt.py`